swisskyrepo/TestPlugins/README.md

 * vidcloud / upcloud uses https://rabbitstream.net/
 * 9animetv is the same as Aniwave ?
-* upstream.to is using hls2
+* upstream.to is using hls2 but voe.sx hls2 is working